How to Switch from Employer Health Insurance to Medicare

 4. Notify Your Employer:

-• Inform your employer’s benefits administrator of your decision to transition to Medicare to ensure proper coordination of benefits.
+• Inform your employer’s benefits administrator of your decision to transition to Medicare for proper coordination of benefits.

 5. Enroll in Medicare: